Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Results

 \subsubsection{Error Handling Strategies}

 We asked participants to indicate which error handling strategies they use when they deem GenAI responses as inadequate.
-Participants were provided with nine strategies and could select none or any number of strategies, including none.
-Developers converge overwhelmingly on two complementary strategies (\Cref{fig:c2}): providing additional context and pointing out specific issues, with 79\% of frequent users employing both approaches. \Cref{fig:c2} shows that reformulating requests, adding constraints, including example solutions, breaking down complex problems, and providing feedback on partial solutions show more moderate adoption, while requesting alternatives or explanations remain far less popular.
+Participants were provided with nine strategies and could select none or any number of strategies.
+Practitioners converge on two complementary strategies (\Cref{fig:c2}): \textit{providing additional context} and \textit{pointing out specific issues}, with 79\% of frequent users employing both approaches. \Cref{fig:c2} shows that reformulating requests, adding constraints, including example solutions, breaking down complex problems, and providing feedback on partial solutions show more moderate adoption, while requesting alternatives or explanations remain far less popular.
 However, the 13 respondents who often use this least popular strategy are likely to use every other strategy: none chose ``Never'' in response to any option.
 There is a similar trend for the 15 respondents who frequently request alternatives: only three selected ``Never'' for requesting explanations and not for any other strategy.

-\finding{Developers who reported utilizing less popular error handling strategies typically also used all other provided strategies at least \textit{rarely}.
+\finding{Practitioners who reported utilizing less popular error handling strategies typically also used all other provided strategies at least \textit{rarely}.
 This suggests that strategies are used as complements to others.}

-The remainder of this section reveals connections between conversation structuring and error handling approaches, focusing exclusively on users who responded ``Often'' to both types of strategies.
-80\% of developers who frequently use \strategy{Incremental refinement} also provide additional context when errors occur.
+We identified connections between conversation structuring and error handling approaches, focusing exclusively on users who responded ``Often'' to both types of strategies.
+80\% of practitioners who frequently use \strategy{Incremental refinement} also provide additional context when errors occur.
 Similarly, 83\% of users who provide feedback on partial solutions frequently utilize \strategy{Feedback loop}.
 Those who use step-by-step guidance often break down complex problems when handling errors (50\%).
-These correlations show consistent developer strategies, which could inform future tool design: for example, a tool might activate additional context provision settings if a developer is aware of their preference for an iterative strategy, or adjust a prompting agent's writing style depending on the user.
+These correlations show consistent practitioner strategies, which could inform future tool design: for example, a tool might activate additional context provision settings if a practitioner is aware of their preference for an iterative strategy, or adjust a prompting agent's writing style depending on the user.

-Two distinct conversation preferences emerge: \textit{Comprehensive} users who rely on single detailed prompts (29/72) versus \textit{Iterative} users who employ multi-turn refinement (48/72), with an overlap of 19 respondents.